mawenbao/niu-x2/README.md

 # Niu-X2

 Niu-X2 is a responsive theme for pelican, built with bootstrap3 and font-awesome.

-This theme is implemented in a hurry and I am pretty new to bootstrap and jinja2, so the codes look messy and may be bugy.
+As I am pretty new to bootstrap and jinja2, the codes look messy and may be buggy.
 If you find any bugs, please let me know.

 ## License